willj99/gta-3-custom-mission/readme.md

 # What is Interception?
 <img src="screen/int1.jpg" style="border-radius: 10px;"/>

-**Interception** is a faux-custom mission for Grand Theft Auto III, I say faux-custom mission because it isn't defined via Main.scm, but it emulates the experience of a custom mission 100%, like any CLEO mission would.
+**Interception** is a CLEO custom mission for Grand Theft Auto III, It isn't defined via Main.scm, but it emulates the experience of a custom mission 100%, like any CLEO mission would.
+It does NOT contribute to main game statistics.

 # Installation
 Playing **Interception** requires the CLEO library for Grand Theft Auto III, you can get it here (https://cleo.li)